mmistakes/minimal-mistakes/_pages/people.md

 became a research scientist at the Joint Genome Institute, a part of Lawrence Berkeley National Laboratory.
 I was the head of the Metagenome Program at JGI until 2017.
-In January of 2017 I joined the Agricultural Research Service to start  the Agricultural Microbiomes Group.
+In January of 2017 I joined the Agricultural Research Service to start a group in the Genomics and Bioinformatics Research Unit focused on microbiomes and applied machine learning in agriculture.

 Agriculture is an exciting field to apply microbiome methods.
 A key question in microbiome research is how the genetics of the host and the ecology of the